Medication Management Programs

 Organization(s): Centers for Disease Control and Prevention

-A training toolkit for providers to help HIV patients with medication adherence.
+Resources and example programs for providers to help HIV patients with medication adherence.
 Includes four evidence-based strategies for improving patient adherence: HEART, SMART Couples, Peer Support, and Partnership for Health for Medication Adherence.
-Providers also have access to consumer handouts, posters, a program monitoring guide, and even a new mobile application which they can share with patients to help manage medications.

 Organization(s): Centers for Disease Control and Prevention